Garnet-Yeates/GarnsMod/README.md

 // This would remove the nested Grenade Launcher drop (the right one). npcLoot.RemoveWhere<OneFromRulesRule, CommonDrop>(drop => drop.itemId == ItemID.GrenadeLauncher);
-// This would also remove the nested one, but it doesn't care about what it is nested onto npcLoot.RemoveWhere<IItemDropRule, CommonDrop>(drop => drop.itemId == ItemID.GrenadeLauncher);
+// This would also remove the nested one, but it doesn't care about what it is nested inside of npcLoot.RemoveWhere<IItemDropRule, CommonDrop>(drop => drop.itemId == ItemID.GrenadeLauncher);
 ```